aws-samples/spinnaker-keel-on-eks/README.md

   3. Enable feature flags in Deck
   4. Enable Igor integration with SCM services

-## If you do not want to create new Spinnaker installation entirely, general steps look something like this:
+## If you do not want to create new Spinnaker installation entirely
 ### MySQL instance
   Can be a cloud managed MySQL instance, an instance running in Kubernetes, or on a VM.
 It just needs to be rechable by Keel.